Fife Hills: Park Hill (339m)

 Ascent: 260m / 850 feet

-From the parking area walk back up the road round the corner to reach a gate on your right hand side on to the hill.
-A feint grass path can be followed up the hillside to cross a wall and reach the base of the obvious craggy Dummifarline hill fort summit.
-Include the summit if you wish and return to the path to follow it south-ish towards the lumpy Inneans.
+From the parking area walk up the road round the corner to reach a gate on your right hand side on to the hill.
+A feint grass path can be followed up the hillside.
+The path splits and either option can be used to reach the base of the obvious craggy Dummifarline hill fort summit.
+If missing out Dummifarline, then stick with the left hand fork.
+From Dummifarline descend south-east to rejoin the path that leads to the Inneans.

-The northern Innean is the most awkward as it requires crossing a barb wire fence and a steep ascent up its south eastern slope to reach its tree clad summit.
 The middle and southern Inneans are both grassy lumps which although steep are small and present no difficulties.
-Include as many or as few as the Inneans as you wish or stick to the paths which circle the middle Innean if you wish to avoid them.
+Include one or both of them or stick to the paths which circle around the middle Innean if you wish to avoid them.

-At NT 087 963 a stile (might be a gate now) crosses the fence to the west of the middle and southern Inneans.
-From this point it is a straightforward (though sometimes wet and muddy in places) walk on a path alongside felled forestry to reach the clearing where you join the direct route.
-Keep straight on up the firebreak path to reach the open hillside and another stile.
+From the gate in the deer fence it is a straightforward (though sometimes wet and muddy in places) walk on a path alongside felled forestry to reach a track junction with a signpost.
+Keep straight on up the firebreak path (leaving the path to avoid the fallen trees) to reach the open hillside and a stile with a core path marker.
 Once over the stile an obvious grass path leads to the summit.

 This route is shown in magenta on the route map.

-Two alternative points of access to this route are possible (shown in grey on the route map).
+Two alternative points of access to this area are possible (shown in grey on the route map).